ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Introduction

 \section{Introduction}

-The rapid advancement of text-to-image (T2I) diffusion models has enabled them to generate unprecedented results from given texts.
-Recent studies have shown that text-conditional diffusion models not only can generate high-quality images but also encode text-image alignment information~\cite{quangtruong2023@dd,wu2023datasetdm,wu_diffumask_2023}.
+\IEEEPARstart{T}{he} rapid advancement of text-to-image (T2I) diffusion models has enabled them to generate unprecedented results from given texts.
+Recent studies have shown that text-conditional diffusion models can not only generate high-quality images but also encode text-image alignment information~\cite{quangtruong2023dd,wu2023datasetdm,wu_diffumask_2023}.
 This information can be used for various downstream computer vision tasks, including image classification~\cite{li_your_2023,clark_text--image_2023}, object detection~\cite{chen2023diffusiondet}, image segmentation~\cite{noauthor_diffusion_2024,xu_open-vocabulary_2023}, and image editing~\cite{hertz_prompt--prompt_2022,cao_2023_masactrl,orgad2023editing}.
 For instance, some research reveals that attention maps in the denoising network encode object semantics~\cite{wang_diffusion_2024,tang_what_2023}.
-By effectively reusing these attention maps, diffusion models can be applied to semantic segmentation~\cite{wang_diffusion_2024}, and panoptic narrative grounding~\cite{li2024dynamic}.
+By effectively reusing these attention maps, diffusion models can be applied to semantic segmentation~\cite{wang_diffusion_2024} and panoptic narrative grounding~\cite{li2024dynamic}.
 Other studies analyze the diffusion model's loss function and utilize the loss value for image classification~\cite{li_your_2023,clark_text--image_2023}.
 Additionally, text-image alignment information can also be applied to text-guided image editing~\cite{hertz_prompt--prompt_2022,tumanyan_plug-and-play_2023} and compositional generation~\cite{chefer2023attend,feng2023training,rassin2023linguistic}.
-However, current methods could work well if diffusion model could achieve perfect text-image alignment, which is not the case.
-How to calibrate the text-image misalignment is the key to the downstream tasks that rely on precise text-image alignment.
+These downstream applications implicitly assume reliable text-image alignment in the frozen diffusion model, which often fails in practice.
+Calibrating such misalignment is therefore important for alignment-dependent tasks rather than only for image generation.